European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-java.md

 ## Functionality

-This SDK simplifies integration with EUID for any publishers and DSPs who are using Java for their server-side coding.
+This SDK simplifies integration with EUID for any publishers or DSPs who are using Java for their server-side coding.
 The following table shows the functions it supports.

 | Encrypt Raw EUID to EUID Token | Decrypt EUID Token | Generate EUID Token from Personal Data | Refresh EUID Token |
 | :--- | :--- | :--- | :--- |